flawedmatrix/mamba-ssm/README.md

 ### Generation speed with CPU

-Currently it generates at about 6.5 tokens/s with FP32 on CPU only on a M3 Max MBP.
+Currently, with the Mamba 2.8b model, it generates at about 6.5 tokens/s with FP32 on CPU only on a M3 Max MBP.

 ```bash
 $ target/release/mamba-cli --temperature 0 -n 50 -f prompt.txt